Christianq010/TBRC-landing-page-vueapp/README.md

-# TBRC landing page
+# HubSpot landing page (09/2018)

-> This is the landing page for TBRC.
+> This is a clone of the HubSpot landing page.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-This application is build on Vue JS and hosted on example.com.
+This application is build on Vue JS and hosted on surge.sh

 <!-- ![](header.png) -->